LGBTQIA+ Owned Brands to Have on Your Radar

-As the U.S. population becomes increasingly diverse, demand for products made by LGBTQIA+ community members will grow.
+As the U.S. population grows more diverse and conscious consumption continues to drive consumers, the demand for products crafted by the LGBTQIA+ community will expand.
 “It comes down to increasing sales if retailers can find ways to effectively message their support for diverse crafters,” says Van Den Oever.